-We develop a prototype web application, called Nomothesia, that offers advanced presentational views, search, and analytics functionality over Greek legislation.
-Among others, one may view how legal documents evolve through time in response to amendments, retrieve a piece of legislation in various formats, and search for legislative documents based on their metadata or textual content.
-Moreover, Nomothesia offers a SPARQL endpoint and a RESTful API which enable the formulation of complex queries, such as the ones presented previously.
 Organization.
 The rest of the paper is organized as follows.
 Section 2 discusses related work in legislative knowledge representation using semantic web technologies.
 Section 3 gives background information on the structure and encoding of Greek legislation.
 Section 4 presents Nomothesia ontology that is developed for the modeling of Greek legislation, the challenges faced in populating it based on a large part of Greek legislation corpus, and discusses interlinking with other publicly available open data.
-Section 5 gives examples of the RDF representation of two real legal documents according to Nomothesia ontology and demonstrates how the resulting data can be queried using SPARQL.
-Section 6 presents the Nomothesia web platform.
-Section 7 presents preliminary user feedback on Nomothesia.
-Last, Section 8 summarizes our contributions and discusses future work.
+Section 5 presents the Nomothesia web platform.
+Section 6 presents preliminary user feedback on Nomothesia.
+Finally, Sections 7 and 8 present our current developments and a summary of the paper.